-Summer is officially here!
 As temperatures rise, you may be looking for fun ways to cool off and stay active.
-Water activities like swimming, diving, canoeing, boating, and water skiing, offer relief during these hot summer months, but it’s important to remember many injuries can happen during recreational water activities.
+Water activities like swimming, diving, canoeing, boating, and water skiing, offer relief during these hot summer months.
+It’s important to keep safety in the front of our minds during recreational water activities.

-“When we think of water safety, we generally think of swimming pools,” said Dr. Richard Romano, Emergency Department staff physician at Baystate Mary Lane Hospital.
+“When we think of water safety, we generally think of swimming pools,” said Dr. Richard Romano, Emergency Department staff physician at Baystate Wing Hospital.
 “But there are many other places where water safety should be practiced.
 It’s important to remember that drowning can happen anywhere there is water, including swimming pools, ponds, and lakes and even in the presence of lifeguards.”

 “Drowning is a quick and silent killer,” said Dr. Romano.
 “The majority of children who drown in swimming pools were last seen in the home, had been out of sight for less than five minutes, and were in the care of one or both parents at the time of the drowning.
 In the time it takes to cross the room for a towel (10 seconds), a child in the bathtub can become submerged.
 In the time it takes to answer the phone (2 minutes), that child can lose consciousness.
 In the time it takes to sign for a package at your front door (4 to 6 minutes), a child submerged in the bathtub or pool can sustain permanent brain damage.”